Local Content Laws & Contractual Provisions

 The profiles are intended as a tool for policy makers, researchers and citizens seeking to understand and compare how local content is dealt with in their own and other countries, and to provide some examples of language that might be adopted in a framework to achieve local content goals.
 Hyperlinks are provided to the source legislation, regulations, policies and contracts where available.

 As local content policies are so context specific, CCSI welcomes comments and corrections on these profiles from practitioners in the reviewed countries, including with respect to any omissions.

 CCSI has completed the following local content legal profiles:

 CCSI is currently working on additional profiles.

 CCSI is also researching other ways to leverage extractive industries to enhance the economic capability of the host countries.
-See our pages on Downstream Beneficiation of Extractive Resources, Employment from Mining and Investments in Land for Agriculture, and Fostering Knowledge and Technology Spillovers of Extractive Industries, and Conceptualizing Economic Linkages to the Resource Sector.
+See our pages on Downstream Beneficiation of Extractive Resources, Employment from Mining and Investments in Land for Agriculture, Fostering Knowledge and Technology Spillovers of Extractive Industries, and Conceptualizing Economic Linkages to the Resource Sector.
 Also see our page on the Mine of the Future to understand the future of linkages under automation, and the impact of trade and investment treaties constraining the policy space on linkage creation.